 The 737 MAX 10, which can carry up to 230 passengers, is the largest in the class, and Boeing said it would be five percent cheaper to operate than the Airbus A321neo.
 As these planes can carry more passengers, they have attracted interest from low-cost airlines as well as carriers looking to exploit their range that allows them to make flights across the Atlantic.

-McAllister said the 737 MAX 10 would "the most efficient single-aisle airplane in the skies".
+McAllister said the 737 MAX 10 will be "the most efficient single-aisle airplane in the skies".

 Boeing has a test version of the 737 MAX 9 on display at Le Bourget airport north of Paris, which hosts the air show.